lv2/pugl/README.md

 Pugl is currently being developed towards a long-term stable API.
 For the time being, however, the API may break occasionally.
-Please report any relevant feedback, or file feature requests, so that we can ensure that the released API is stable for as long as possible.
+Please report any relevant feedback, or file feature requests, so that we can ensure that the released API will be stable for as long as possible.

-When the API changes, backwards compatibility is maintained where possible.
-These compatibility shims will be removed before release, so users are encouraged to build with `PUGL_DISABLE_DEPRECATED` defined.

 Documentation
 -------------